elliotwoods/ofxCvMin/readme.md

 # Introduction

-ofxCvMin began with:

-* Modern OpenCv libs
-* C++11 support on OSX
-* Utility and Wrapper functions from Kyle McDonald's ofxCv (https://github.com/kylemcdonald/ofxCv/) (although many have been removed / changed signifcantly.
-Compatability is not expected)
+ofxCvMin began with the Utility and Wrapper functions from Kyle McDonald's ofxCv (https://github.com/kylemcdonald/ofxCv/) and working builds for OSX and Visual Studio.

-The aims of this addon are to:

-* Be minimal (no significant helper classes)
+The addon aims to provide a lightweight implementation of modern OpenCV with cross-platform C++11 support, i.e.:

 * Be fast and convenient (equivalence types, e.g. ofVec2f and cv::Point2f are convertible by refernce without copy)
-* Give you a working OpenCV environment with the least fuss
+* Be easy to port between platforms (i.e. no extra libraries)
-* Provide some commonly used helper functions
+* Provide some commonly used helper functions which allow the user to most of their work with OpenCV directly.
-*

 Currently I'm working with:
 * XCode 5
 * Visual Studio 2012

 This addon does not require ofxOpenCv.

-## Side note

-This addon may become less useful when a proper c++11 release of oF arrives.

 # Notes to self